affluent-bilby-classifieds/express-hasura_ra-cb-menu/README.md

 # express-hasura_ra-cb-menu
-# This project uses postgres as a database for a React-admin data provider.
+# This project uses Postgres as a database for a React-Admin data provider.
-## Please note this is currently in development and not yet full operational.
+## Please note this is currently in development and not yet fully operational.
-### This project uses hasura for the front-end database queries and express JS for backend business logic.
+### This project uses Hasura for the front-end database queries and Express-JS for backend business logic.
 ### It's all built in docker and uses bash scripts to create and init the database
 ### An nginx reverse proxy configuration is included
 ### The project is to build a dashboard for a real-life burger resturant that will allow the staff to edit the menu.